Brentlyw/Antigen/README.md

 # Features
 - Displays Original, ELA Highlighted image, and ELA heatmap.
 - Includes adjustable sliders for ELA amplification, heatmap intensity, and threshold.
 - Has a minimum blob creation threshold of 5 connected pixels > the heatmap threshold.
-(Counteracts ELA flagging on edges of objects that have high/low lum values)
+(Counteracts ELA flagging on edges that have strong luminance disparity)
 - Effecient and quick, even with large/high res images.

 # How To Use?